The Attraction Guide about of Kyoto in Japan

 You should always have a map at hand when you are traveling around Kyoto.
 Wi-Fi can be hard to come by in Kyoto, especially if you are traveling to more rural areas like Arashiyama.
 In Kyoto Station, there is a tourist information center where you can pick up maps, brochures and other pieces of information for free!
 The maps are very detailed, contain some great walking courses, and tell you what trains to take to get around.
 There are also English-speaking staff members there ready to help you and answer your questions.
 At the exit of every train/subway station is also a local map of the surrounding area.
 I recommend you take a picture of these maps with your smartphone or camera, so you can refer to it if you get lost.

-How to Get Around Kyoto
+The useful ways to Get Around

 Japan Rail Pass